Holidays in Slovenia – 10 reasons to choose Slovenia for your next holiday

 5: A land of sports and activities

-Stunning alpine lakes, gushing rivers and waterfalls offer a wealth of water-based activities such as rafting, kayaking, canyoning and much more.
+Stunning alpine lakes, gushing rivers and waterfalls offer a wealth of water-based holidays in Slovenia, with activities such as rafting, kayaking, canyoning and much more.
 The glistening emerald-green Soca River is just one of many.
 If you like rock climbing, then you’ll also find plenty of opportunities here.
 The more daring can even try paragliding off the many hilltops, a tandem skydive or a bungee jump.
 And of course, in winter the mountaintops turn into ski resorts, and the plateaus into cross country ski courses.

 6: A land of endless sights to see